lsst/LDM-230/index.rst

 4. Compute nodes

-5. DM Event Services Broker
+5. :term:`DM` Event Services Broker

-6. Shared disk for Level 2 data products at the US DAC
+6. Shared disk for Level 2 data products at the US :term:`DAC`

-7. Level 2 database at the US DAC
+7. Level 2 database at the US :term:`DAC`

 8. Data Release Production (control) database

-All :term:`DM` hardware is monitored by :term:`DM` system administration tools, which publish results via the Archive DM Control System.
+All :term:`DM` hardware is monitored by :term:`DM` system administration tools, which publish results via the Archive :term:`DM` Control System.
 Each machine verifies its software installation on boot (e.g. via hash or checksum).

 .. _drp-overall-sequence: